 Have you heard of a Neti Pot?
-A few years ago, my yoga instructor briefly mentioned the power of the pot.
+A little while ago, my yoga instructor briefly mentioned the power of the pot.
 But I knew little about this contraption.
 Let’s learn together!

 UPDATE: Well, I tried the Neti Pot.
 Two things…it felt very weird.
 Not painful at all, but something that will take some getting used to.
 Also, it worked!
-I have done it twice each day and was able to smell and taste Easter dinner.
-This is something that I will continue to try.
+I have done it twice each day and was able to smell and taste dinner.
+This is something that I will continue to use when needed.

 ***THIS WEBSITE IS NOT DESIGNED TO, AND DOES NOT, PROVIDE MEDICAL ADVICE.
 ALL CONTENT (“CONTENT”), ON OR THROUGH THIS WEB SITE ARE FOR GENERAL INFORMATIONAL PURPOSES ONLY.
 THE CONTENT IS NOT INTENDED TO BE A SUBSTITUTE FOR PROFESSIONAL MEDICAL ADVICE, DIAGNOSIS OR TREATMENT.
 NEVER DISREGARD PROFESSIONAL MEDICAL ADVICE, OR DELAY IN SEEKING IT, BECAUSE OF SOMETHING YOU HAVE READ ON THIS WEBSITE.
 NEVER RELY ON INFORMATION ON THIS WEB SITE IN PLACE OF SEEKING PROFESSIONAL MEDICAL ADVICE.
 See below for full Medical Disclosure***